 A lot of the parents that we talk to say, “I can’t imagine having seven children.
 I have it so hard with just one.”
 They’re right — it is really hard with one or two kids.
 Because when you just have one kid, that child wants 100 percent of your time.
 There’s no one else.
 When you have two, it’s kind of the same, but it’s double the demand.
 So, yeah, it’s very difficult.
 But somehow when we had our third baby, our two kids who were a little bit older started helping.
 Yeva had a built-in playmate.
 You start realizing that you have a little bit more time as a parent when the kids interact with each other.
 The hardest part is really investing the time early on to teach habits, discipline, routines, and rules.
 But the older kids help the little kids learn that.

-That said, learning is hard.
-Every time we have another kid, it’s like: How could we forget what it’s like?
+That said, we still find ourselves surprised at times.
+Every time we have another kid, it’s like: How could we forget what it’s like to have a newborn?
 In some ways, parenting is experiencing the same things for the first time.
 But you get a lot of perspective from that.
 Not everything is an emergency.
 We know that.
 And we’re really good at potty training.
 With the last two kids, one of them was potty trained in less than a week.

 One of the things that I love about having a big family is that I have children right now from a baby to a teenager.
 We get to experience a lot of different stages, and childhoods all at once.
 We get to see and enjoy the experiences of having an older child, who we can talk to, and a toddler, who is full of joy.
 We’ve prolonged the amount of time we’ve been around children and childhood, which is a wonderful time.
 We’ve been through childhood seven times together.

 Sometimes people ask us: “Is it ‘right’ to have a big family?”
 There is no right or wrong.
-We never would have continued to have more children if we didn’t feel like we were capable and confident to walk the path that we’re on.
+We would never have continued to have more children if we didn’t feel like we were capable and confident to walk the path that we’re on.
 We knew, going in, with each additional baby, that there would be times where we just had to put aside sleep.
 We expected these things, coming into it.
-We knew that there were certain things that we would have to sacrifice.
-We prepared for them.
+We knew that there would be things we need to prepare for, but that those preparations would be worth it.

 People ask if we’re going to have more kids all the time.
 We’ve learned to never say never.
 For right now, we’re just enjoying our kids.
 Are there going to be any more children in the future?
 We’re not saying no to it.
 But we’re happy with the way things are right now.